 In February of 1982, a two-year Hall of Fame exhibit was opened at the museum.
 Increased attendance at the museum proved the effort to be successful.
 The Hall decided it would await the outcome of hoped-for-expansion of the museum before locating elsewhere.
 The N.C.
 General Assembly responded, approving the construction of a new museum and allotting approximately 4,000 square feet of space for a permanent Hall exhibit, which opened in 1992.

 Recent years have seen the Hall expand its presence and profile.
 A highly successful reception, during which the current year’s inductees are recognized along with the Great Moments series honorees, is held the night prior to the annual induction banquet.
 In 2011, the Hall proudly hosted an once-in-a-lifetime event at Memorial Auditorium in Raleigh when Naismith Awards were presented to legendary college basketball coaches Mike Krzyzewski (Duke), Dean Smith (North Carolina) and the late Kay Yow (N.C.
 State).
-Each September the Hall hosts, with the support of Hall of Fame member Peggy Kirk Bell, the Bell Cup golf tournament at Pine Needles and Golf Club in Southern Pines.
+Each fall in the Triangle, the Hall hosts the Salute to Champions Gala & Golf Classic, a fund-raising event that benefits our non-profit organization.